jrounds/bsve/README.md

 You need the `requestId` above to download the results.
 I have not looked at this carefully, but I did figure out how to find titles and dates (and these nested lists are way too complicated).
-The dates can be converted using `as.POSIXct` below
+The dates can be converted using `as.POSIXct`.

 ```
 url2 <- "http://search.bsvecosystem.net/api/data/result/"